joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 few minutes my doctor came back and said, "So... we're going to call 911."
-She told me that my left lung had collapsed, and then a few minutes later introduced me to the emergeency doctor and two SFFD paramedics who were going to take me to the emergency room by ambulance.
+She told me that my left lung had collapsed, and then a few minutes later introduced me to the emergeency doctor and two SFFD paramedics who were going to take me to the emergency room at a hospital across town by ambulance.
 The paramedics had brought a guerney with them, but I told them I felt well enough to walk down to the ambulance (after all, I had just walked to get my X-ray!), but they told me that under no circumstances was I going to walk myself.
 I told them that under no circumstances was I going to lay down in the guerney because it would be incredibly painful, but fortunately it was fancy enough to transform into an upright seated position and they wheeled me out into the ambulance that way..